 Do you become anxious at the thought of crowds?
-If you hate going to the grocery store because there are lots of people, you may have what is called Enchlophobia.
+If you hate going to the grocery store because there are lots of people, you may have what is called Enochlophobia.

-Enchlophobia, which is having a fear of crowds, is also known as Ochlophobia (fear of mobs) and Demophobia(fear of masses of people).
-Enchlophobia pronounced (en-ah-cla-foh-bee-uh) is closely related to Agoraphobia, which is a type of anxiety disorder in which you fear and avoid places or situations where you feel trapped, uncomfortable, embarrassed and may cause you to have a panic attack.
+Enochlophobia, which is having a fear of crowds, is also known as Ochlophobia (fear of mobs) and Demophobia(fear of masses of people).
+Enochlophobia pronounced (en-ah-cla-foh-bee-uh) is closely related to Agoraphobia, which is a type of anxiety disorder in which you fear and avoid places or situations where you feel trapped, uncomfortable, embarrassed and may cause you to have a panic attack.

-A common social phobia Enchlophobia is linked to a traumatic life event, stress, or genetics.
+A common social phobia Enochlophobia is linked to a traumatic life event, stress, or genetics.
 More common in women than men, each person experiences symptoms differently.

-Not everyone who is uncomfortable with crowds lives with Encholphobia.
+Not everyone who is uncomfortable with crowds lives with Enocholphobia.
 This phobia is usually accompanied by:

 - Increased heart rate